wp-plugins/collapsible-widget-area/readme.txt

 == Frequently Asked Questions ==

+= Will this plugin work in versions of WordPress older than 3.3? =

+There is limited support for the tabbed interface in WordPress 3.2.x, but the accordion interface does not work.

 = My widget title should have a link/image, but it doesn't.
 Why not? =

 In order to create the handles for the accordions/tabs, the titles have to be wrapped in links to those items.
 Since you can't wrap a link inside of a link, this plugin strips any HTML from the widget title before rendering the collapsible interface.